realdameiniu/realdameiniu.github.io/_pages/about.md

 ---

-### Shanghai Academy of Social Sciences / Visiting Researcher
+### Shanghai Academy of Social Sciences / Visiting Scholar
 Institute of Urban and Demographic Studies
 *03.2021 - 04.2022, Shanghai, China*

-### Renmin University of China / Visiting Graduate Student
+### Renmin University of China / Visiting Student
 Urban and Rural Planning, School of Public Administration and Policy
 *02.2019 - 06.2019, Beijing, China*